Reza-Tahmasbi/Huffman-compression/README.md

 By combining the simplicity of Python with the capabilities of the Qt framework, Huffman Compression aims to offer a user-friendly and efficient compression tool for various types of data.
 ## Getting Started
 To use Huffman Compression, follow these steps:

-## Hafez Documentation Compression:
-Hafez, also known as Khwāja Shams-ud-Dīn Muḥammad Ḥāfeẓ-e Shīrāzī, was a Persian poet from the 14th century.
-He is widely regarded as one of the most celebrated and influential poets in Persian literature.
-His works are known for their deep wisdom, mystical themes, and intricate poetic structures.

-By applying Huffman Compression to Hafez documentation, we aim to provide an efficient way of storing and transmitting these treasured poems while maintaining their essence.
-This feature enables users to compress and decompress Hafez's poetry with ease.

-Clone the project repository from GitHub.
-Install the required dependencies, including Python and the Qt framework.
-Run the main Python script to launch the Huffman Compression application.
-Explore the different compression features provided by the application.
-Enjoy efficient data compression and storage!

 ## Contributions
 Contributions to Huffman Compression are welcome!
 If you encounter any issues, have suggestions for improvements, or would like to add new features, please feel free to submit a pull request.
 We appreciate your contribution to making Huffman Compression even better.